 - 7.1 The academy understands that, under the Equality Act 2010, it has a responsibility to: - Eliminate unlawful discrimination, harassment, victimisation and any other conduct prohibited by the act. - Advance equality of opportunity between people who share a protected characteristic and people who do not share it. - Foster good relations between people who share a protected characteristic and people who do not share it. - 7.2 The academy understands that, under the Human Rights Act (HRA) 1998, it could have charges brought against it if it allows the rights of children and young people at the academy to be breached by failing to take bullying seriously. - 7.3 The Principal will ensure that this policy complies with the HRA; the Principal understands that they cannot do this without fully involving their teaching staff. - 7.4 Although bullying itself is not a criminal offence, some types of harassment, threatening behaviour and/or communications may be considered criminal offences: - Under the Malicious Communications Act 1988, it is an offence for a person to electronically communicate with another person with the intent to cause distress or anxiety, or in a way which conveys a message which is indecent or grossly offensive, a threat, or contains information which is false and known or believed to be false by the sender. - The Protection from Harassment Act 1997 makes it an offence to knowingly pursue any course of conduct amounting to harassment. - Section 127 of the Communications Act 2003 makes it an offence to send, by means of a public electronic communications network, a message, or other matter, that is grossly offensive or of an indecent, obscene or menacing character.
-It is unlawful to disseminate defamatory information through any media, including internet sites. - Other forms of bullying which are illegal and should be reported to the police include: violence or assault, theft, repeated harassment or intimidation and hate crimes.
+It is unlawful to disseminate defamatory information through any media, including internet sites.

-Author: Version: Date Approved: Review Date: Dogo 2 of 14 E Morris V1 11.03.2020 11.03.2022 Page 2 of 14
+Author: Version: Date Approved: Review Date: - R Gill V1 23.05.23 July 24 Page 5 of 16